avehtari/BDA_course_Aalto/exercises/ex6_rubric.md

 ### Q6

-Is the interpretation of R_hat values correct (R_hat values close to one => chains probably converged and estimates reliable)?
+Is the interpretation of Rhat values correct (correct interpretation will be given in peergrade)?

 - No interpretation or discussion about the R_hat-values, or conclusions clearly wrong
 - Somewhat correct